 - Priceless heirloom jewelry was gone (including family gold, a ring from a late mother, and pieces given from husband to wife over years of marriage)

-- Special coins from an ongoing collection were gone
+- Special coins from an lifelong collection were gone

 - The thieves had looked for quick grabs and in their anger at not finding more, had ransacked the whole house